Doctors Note Logo

 A healing crisis after a colonic can be a normal part of the detox process, but it's vital to recognize when symptoms exceed mild discomfort.
 Consulting a healthcare professional ensures you stay safe and get personalized guidance.

-If you ever feel uncertain, remember you can use a Medically Approved LLM Symptom Checker Chat Bot to quickly assess your symptoms and decide your next steps.
+If you ever feel uncertain about your symptoms, you can quickly take Ubie's free symptom checker test to help assess your situation and determine your next steps.
 Above all, speak to a doctor about any life-threatening or serious concerns—proper medical care is always your best defense.

 (References)